Pediatric hemodialysis

 • Weight and blood pressure before and after dialysis

-How much blood is outside my child’s body during Pediatric Hemodialysis?
+How much blood is outside my child’s body during pediatric hemodialysis?

-The machine type is based on your child’s size.
-For older children, no more than 2 cups (1 pint or 16 ounces) of blood are outside your child’s body.
-For smaller children, the amount of blood outside the body is even less.
+• For older children, no more than 2 cups (1 pint or 16 ounces) of blood are outside your child’s body.

-How do we know that Pediatric Hemodialysis is working?
+How do we know that pediatric hemodialysis is working?

 The dialysis care team tests your child’s blood levels often.
 The blood test results show how dialysis is removing the waste and fluids.
 This tells us if your child is getting the right amount of dialysis.
 Blood tests may be drawn each week, each month and each year depending on your child’s needs.